PUTTING PEOPLE AND THE WORLD WE LIVE IN AT THE HEART OF WHAT WE DO

 Information about our careers services can be found on our careers webpage.
 This page confirms the University careers services is not part of any combined careers services, and does not work with any third-party careers services.
 This page also provides a link to a directory of our careers team including their roles and contact details.

 Our Careers Terms and Conditions detail the key exclusions / restrictions for advertising roles with us, for example we do not advertise roles that do not pay in accordance with the National Minimum Wage and Living Wage requirements.
-The Terms and Conditions are reviewed annually and the next review is scheduled for April 2024.
+The Terms and Conditions are reviewed annually, with the last one taking place in June 2024.

 STAFF AND HR